mcmillion/mlm.dev/posts/typescript-design-tokens-with-styled-components.md

 # Taking it a Step Further with Currying and Helpers

 This is a great start, but we can make it better.
-The `${(props) => props.theme.textColor};` pattern is a bit cubmersome and verbose, and as our app grows in size and complexity, we'll soon find ourselves nesting values in our theme to organize it into a hieracrhcy for maintainabiity.
+The `${(props) => props.theme.textColor};` pattern is a bit cumbersome and verbose, and as our app grows in size and complexity, we'll soon find ourselves nesting values in our theme to organize it into a hierarchy for maintainability.
 This means our token keys will become longer and longer.
 What if we decide we need to do some other processing before returning a token to account for user preferences?
 Luckily, we can leverage [currying](https://javascript.info/currying-partials) to clean things up a bit.
 I'm going to cheat and use [get](https://lodash.com/docs/4.17.15#get) from [lodash-es](https://github.com/lodash/lodash) for simplicity:

 ```ts
 import { get } from "lodash-es";